mixmastamyk/out/readme.rst

     print = out.info  # or other level

-- Perhaps some logging was already added, but you'd like to downsize.
+  Or perhaps some logging was already added, but you'd like to downsize.
   Add this to your main script::

     import out as logger

-  Code doesn't need to change now.
+  Less code will need to be changed.

 .. ~ - Want to keep your complex configuration but use the ``ColorFormatter`` class
   .. ~ and themes in your own project?